ampproject/amphtml/build-system/global-configs/README.md

 # custom-flavors-config.json

-This file defines custom release flavors that can be utilized by `amp release`.
-See `DistFlavorDef` in [build-system/tasks/release/index.js](../tasks/release/index.js) for the required keys in a flavor definition.
+Additional release flavors can be defined in `build-system/global-configs/custom-flavors-config.json` and they will automatically be made available to `amp release`.
+This file should be an array of `DistFlavorDef` objects (see definition in [build-system/tasks/release/index.js](../tasks/release/index.js)).
 For example:

 ```json
 [